profsmith89/ctps/_sources/chap11.md

 I cryptically described the noted action because we have a choice: Do we want to record the action `search` took *from* the state in the note, or would it be better to record the action `search` took *to get to* that state?
 Well, which do we need to solve the problem in front of us?
 Which will help distinguish the blue path from the orange ones in {numref}`Figure %s<c11_fig3_ref>`?
 To answer this question, think about what you want to know when `search` finds the goal.

-There's nowhere to go from the goal, since `search` has found where we want to go, but it needs to know how it got there.
+There's nowhere to go from the goal, since `search` has found where we wanted to go, but it needs to know how it got there.
 So it needs to record the previous action that got it to the current location.
 And to walk all the way back from goal to start, it will want a chain of notes it can follow.
 Using Python classes, the data structure I'm describing would look as follows:

 ```{code-block} python
 ---